 - Keep some you-time set aside and sacred

-Success is not something that you can achieve overnight.
-Success is not impossible to achieve.
-We've compiled 25 habits of highly effective people
+Success is not something that you can achieve overnight, for that reason, we’ve compiled 25 habits of highly effective people

 What does it take to be a successful person in today’s challenging world?